gwu-cs-advos/advos_book/doc/c04_case_studies.md

 What's interesting here is that we've seen two fundamentally different system structuring principles: capabilities and hierarchical namespaces.
 They both enable strong *composition* properties by enabling services to be leveraged by other services and applications.
-They essentially are systems defined around how different services can be bound to each other and to applications.
+They are essentially systems defined around how different services can be bound to each other and to applications.

 We also saw that Linux is trying to recreate many of the underlying properties in an ad-hoc manner.
 `systemd` and D-Bus attempt to integrate services and applications together.
 But it does so in a manner that is in no way optimized for orthogonality, minimality, nor composability.
+It requires large amounts of new and clever code, rather than a small set of shell scripts.

 ### Questions